Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 });
 ```

-Which will result in the following tree being constructed:
+Which constructs the tree structure:

 ```
 (Tree Structure)            (Execution Order)